 Many of these people, like longtime vaccine critic and controversial pediatrician Bob Sears, are focused on Sweden, which has far less strict lockdown measures in place than most countries.
 Bigtree, too, ran a gauzy segment on Sweden, where friends of the show filmed open shops and unmasked people in Stockholm, an approach Bigtree praised as “very sensible.”
 (Sweden’s approach has been controversial, and it’s showing a far higher case fatality rate than neighboring countries like Denmark and Norway.)

 “Her kids are here,” someone shouts angrily from off-camera, as though that weren’t precisely the point.
-“What is gonna happen to her kids?”
+“What is gonna happen -- who's got her kids?"

 In the end, the focus on Vitamin C, hyperbaric oxygen chambers, healthy eating and virtuous living seems to be less of a health decision and more of a political one, inevitably joined as it is by the cries that the economy must reopen and businesses can’t be made to suffer any more than they already have.
 The ultra-conservative site the Daily Wire, for instance, ran a long piece recently touting the views of a “veteran scholar of epidemiology” named Dr. Knut Wittkowski, who’s argued that social distancing won’t allow society to build herd immunity.
 “It’s very important to keep the schools open and kids mingling to spread the virus to get herd immunity as fast as possible,” Wittkowski is quoted as saying.
 “And then the elderly people, who should be separated, and the nursing homes should be closed during that time, can come back and meet their children and grandchildren after about 4 weeks when the virus has been exterminated.”
 (Rockefeller University, where Wittkowski was previously employed as a biostatistician, released a statement saying that his views “ do not represent the views of The Rockefeller University, its leadership, or its faculty.”)